dazuma/toys/toys/docs/guide.md

 *   The `:at_least_one` type, which you can create using the directive `at_least_one_required`.
 At least one flag from the group must be provided on the command line to avoid an error.
+*   The `:optional` type is the default created using the directive `flag_group` when no type is specified.
+Flags in the group are ordinary optional flags.

 Flag group types are useful for a variety of tools.
 For example, suppose you are writing a tool that deploys an app to one of several different kinds of